This Is Not That: Spiritual Growth

 “First the stalk, then the head, then the full grain in the head” (Mark 4:28).
 Turns out, growth is organic, not organized.
 Hidden before it’s seen.
 Grace before it’s grasped.

-Paul said it another way: “We all, with unveiled faces, are being transformed into His image from one degree of glory to another—this comes from the Lord, who is the Spirit” (2 Corinthians 3:18).
+Paul said it another way: “We all, with unveiled faces, are being transformed into His image from one degree of glory to another—this comes from the Lord, who is the Spirit” (2 Cor 3:18).

 Transformation isn’t achieved—it’s received.
 The same Spirit who opened your eyes to Jesus keeps shaping you in into the likeness you already share.